FabriceSalvaire/Patro/README.rst

 Python can be easily extended by C libraries using `CFFI <http://cffi.readthedocs.io/en/latest>`_ and C++ libraries using `SWIG <http://www.swig.org>`_.

+Python as other dynamic languages is able to evaluate code on the fly which provide an expression evaluator for free.
+And this feature is even more pertinent in our case because of the canonical nature of the syntax of Python which is natural to somebody initiated to a basic mathematical language level.

 What is the purpose of this library ?
 -------------------------------------